Mark Sneddon – Executive Director

 Pete Mulherin – Policy Analyst

-Pete Mulherin is a Research Analyst at the Institute for Civil Society, and a PhD candidate.
+Pete Mulherin is a Policy Analyst at the Institute for Civil Society, and a PhD candidate.
 His work at ICS involves examining public policies and the effects they may have on NGOs, clubs, and religious organisations.
 He also manages the ICS social media and website content.
 He holds a BA (History, Philosophy), and MA (International Relations).